 Environmental Protection Agency

 The mission of the Environmental Protection Agency (EPA) is to protect human health and the environment.
-EPA’s primary goals are to improve air quality and take action on climate change; protect America’s waters; clean up communities and advance sustainable development; ensure the safety of chemicals and prevent pollution; and enforce environmental laws.
 EPA accomplishes its mission by a variety of research, monitoring, standard setting, and enforcement activities.
-EPA also coordinates and supports research and antipollution activities of State and local and tribal governments, private and public groups, individuals, and educational institutions.
+EPA also coordinates and supports research and activities to protect human health and the environment by State and local and tribal governments, private and public groups, individuals, and educational institutions.

 Department of Homeland Security